 - They can be used beneath a row of bar joists, so that joist anchors might be embedded into the grout of the bond beams.

-- Bond beam reinforcement can also be used for crack management in which a breakdown occur between the bond beams at the control joints in a wall.
+- Bond beam reinforcement can also be used for crack management in which a breakdown occurs between the bond beams at the control joints in a wall.

 Type of BOND BEAM BLOCK: